burger

 Preamble

-• The manual export offered works on Windows: you can thus save your emails in a single archive that is easily restorable.
+• The manual export proposed below works on Windows: you will thus be able to save your emails within a single easily restorable archive.

 • For additional help, contact the support of the software/email client used, or a partner.